 - Networking meetings for local government utility partnerships

-The four utility partners in SEEC offer resources to help local agencies save energy, save money and reduce greenhouse gas emissions.
+The four utility partners in SEEC offer resources to help local government agencies save energy, save money and reduce greenhouse gas emissions and further California’s Long-Term Energy Efficiency Strategic Plan goals.
 Each utility provides a suite of programs for local agencies.
 Visit the links below for more information about the utility programs available.

 This program is funded by California utility ratepayers and administered by Pacific Gas and Electric Company, San Diego Gas and Electric, Company, Southern California Edison, and Southern California Gas Company under the auspices of the California Public Utilities Commission.